Avinashpatrini1509/concrete-crck/README.md

 We also decided to __vary the brightness__ by very less amount of around 10% , since the dataset did not have huge difference in contrast and brightness .

 Soon we were able to increase our dataset from 300 examples per class to ???? examples per class .

+#todo insert image of few images and their augmentations

 ### The Machine Learning Modelling part